allenai/science-parse/README.md

    * Venue
    * Year
  * Mentions, i.e., places in the paper where bibliography entries are mentioned

+## Get started
+There are three different ways to get started with SP.
+Each has its own document:

+ * Server: This contains the SP server.
+It's useful for PDF parsing as a service.
+It's also probably the easiest way to get going.
+ * CLI: This contains the command line interface to SP.
+That's most useful for batch processing.
+ * Core: This contains SP as a library.
+It has all the extraction code, plus training and evaluation.
+Both server and CLI use this to do the actual work.

 ## How to include into your own project

 The current version is `1.2.5`.
 If you want to include it in your own project, use this: